For Aralez, Time To Turn It Around

 According to Drugs.com, Yosprala is currently on the market for $164.60 per 30 tablets (81mg of aspirin and 40mg of omeprazole), or $5.48/unit.
 Viewing the drugs separately, a 40mg tablet of generic omeprazole costs $1.89/unit, and aspirin costs $0.01/unit.
 Clearly, without too much research, we can assume that there was a pricing problem related to Yosprala.
 When it was first introduced to the market, a vast amount of patients and doctors rejected the drug because of both cost and price stickiness.
 In the 2016 Q4 transcript, Mr. Adams, in response to a question on pushback against Yosprala, had this to say:

 It's a pushback as we mentioned in our call.
 I think the actual qualitative feedback from both cardiologists and private care physicians is being very positive.
 I think, clearly, we see that reflected in the spontaneous and prompted recall on representative visits.
-So, looks a the kind of reaction, the logic of Yosprala, I think we're getting very good feedback.
+So, look at the kind of reaction, the logic of Yosprala, I think we're getting very good feedback.
 I think what we're clearly seeing is we always anticipated that cardiologists would be slower to take on the product than primary care physicians, that's the nature of cardiologists [...] it's a question of getting to the habits of liking the products.
 And clearly, I think, getting that stickiness, which we referred to on several occasions, mutually to repeat prescribing.

 Time has revealed that Mr. Adams wasn't entirely correct.
 The pricing of the drug was a major factor in doctor/patient rejections.
-Three months later in the Q1 release, the company made the change, and began offering Yosprala for $10 per month.
+Three months later, in the Q1 release, the company made the change and began offering Yosprala for $10 per month.
 That translates to ~$0.33 per tablet, a huge price cut that makes Yosprala a competitive once-daily pill in the secondary prevention of cardiovascular disease.

 Since the drastic change in pricing, we are beginning to see that Yosprala prescriptions are going to stick.
 For evidence, below are two slides from Aralez presentations.
 The first is from the 2017 Q1 conference call, and the second is from management's presentation at the Jefferies 2017 Global Healthcare Conference.
 The two slides were presented about one month apart from each other:

-Notice that the graph appearing in the Jefferies slide shows a significant jump in Yosprala prescriptions, to the tune of about 300-500.
+Notice that the graph appearing in the Jefferies slide shows a significant jump in Yosprala prescriptions to the tune of about 300-500.
 This is definitely a positive reaction to the price change.

 How big is the market for Yosprala?
-Approximately 26.2 million people are patients for secondary prevention of CVD.
-Of those, ~18.3 million take aspirin, and ~6.3 million take aspirin and a proton pump inhibitor (omeprazole, for example).
-Should Aralez obtain, say, a 25% market share, that amounts to 1.575 million patients taking a once-daily tablet that costs $0.33, generating $189 million in annual revenues.
+Approximately 26.2m people are patients for secondary prevention of CVD.
+Of those, ~18.3m take aspirin, and ~6.3m take aspirin and a proton pump inhibitor (omeprazole, for example).
+Should Aralez obtain, say, a 25% market share, that amounts to 1.575m patients taking a once-daily tablet that costs $0.33, generating $189m in annual revenues.
 Additionally, the company has four patents on Yosprala that expire in 2023 (2), 2022, and 2033; therefore, there is sufficient time for the company to increase market share.

-Toprol XL, acquired from AstraZeneca (AZN) and Zontivity, acquired from Merck & Co.
-(MRK), are also on the forefront of Aralez's strategy.
-In Q1 2017, the company reported net revenues of $15.6 million from the acquisitions of Toprol-XL and Zontivity.
+Toprol XL, acquired from AstraZeneca (NYSE:AZN) and Zontivity, acquired from Merck & Co.
+(NYSE:MRK), are also on the forefront of Aralez's strategy.
+In Q1 2017, the company reported net revenues of $15.6m from the acquisitions of Toprol XL and Zontivity.
 With the re-launch of Zontivity underway, one can expect more sales generation down the road.
 As a historical guide, page F-22 of the 2016 10-K provides pro forma net revenues of $145.7m for Aralez, assuming the Zontivity and Toprol-XL acquisitions occurred on January 1st, 2015:

 While the company's actual reported revenues were merely $54m, the table above gives reason to be optimistic.
-Management has guided 2017 revenues to be between $80 and $100 million.
+Management has guided 2017 revenues to be between $80m and $100m.
 Together with the possible revenue generation from Yosprala, we can begin to build a framework for revenues that leads to a viable cash flow analysis.

 Building the Financials

-Aralez is a difficult company to value, because there are no profits on any level whatsoever.
-Last year the company reported a $103m loss, and -$46.7 million in adjusted EBITDA.
-Nevertheless, I will work to build a discounted cash flow model, and tweak some revenues and expenses in order to explore different scenarios.
+Aralez is a difficult company to value because there are no profits on any level whatsoever.
+Last year, the company reported a $103m loss and -$46.7m in adjusted EBITDA.
+Nevertheless, I will work to build a discounted cash flow model and tweak some revenues and expenses in order to explore different scenarios.

 The model has eight different inputs, discussed in the table below.
 They are year, annual growth rate, revenues, operating margin, projected cash flow, tax rate, projected free cash flow, and weighted average cost of capital.
 For the time being, I will assume that 2017 revenues will be at the high end of guidance, at $100m.
-In addition, I will assume that Aralez achieves revenues to the tune of $334.7 million by 2019 (this includes both the pro forma $145.7m and the $189m in Yosprala revenues).
+In addition, I will assume that Aralez achieves revenues to the tune of $334.7m by 2019 (this includes both the pro forma $145.7m and the $189m in Yosprala revenues).

 Using management's guidance of $5m in 2017 adjusted EBITDA, I will assume an operating margin of 5%.
 Generally, this is an extremely conservative estimate for margin in the biotech sector; however, in the case of Aralez, there were significant cash expenditures.
-In 2016, The company recorded a $118.5m SG&A charge, and burned through $222.8m in investing activities (of which $217.9m was for acquisitions like Zontivity and Toprol).
+In 2016, The company recorded a $118.5m SG&A charge and burned through $222.8m in investing activities (of which $217.9m was for acquisitions like Zontivity and Toprol).
 While the SG&A charge will be relevant in 2017 and going forward (2017 Q1 had $30.8m in SG&A, on par with 2016 numbers), there will most likely be less or no acquisitions at all.
-But should Aralez executives see an opportunity, in October 2016 Deerfield Management agreed to provide an additional $250 million in credit to the company, providing Aralez with some cash runway in 2017.
-That said, for the time being I will accept management's guidance and assume a small 5% margin.
+But should Aralez executives see an opportunity, in October 2016, Deerfield Management agreed to provide an additional $250m in credit to the company, providing Aralez with some cash runway in 2017.
+That said, for the time being, I will accept management's guidance and assume a small 5% margin.
 Here are the inputs:

-Note that the return on debt of 9.8% was obtained by assuming $6.7m in interest expense (reported in Q1) multiplied by four quarters ($26.8m/$274.5m in long term debt).
+Note that the return on debt of 9.8% was obtained by assuming $6.7m in interest expense (reported in Q1) multiplied by four quarters ($26.8m/$274.5m in long-term debt).
 Here is the model:

-where the diluted share count is 65.7 million and the Terminal Value of $530.1m is given by
+where the diluted share count is 65.7m and the Terminal Value of $530.1m is given by

 and is then discounted to present value.
-The Enterprise Value is given by the sum of all "discounted to present value" items, and the Fair Value of $200.4m was determined by subtracting net debt of $211m ($274m in long term debt minus $73.7m in cash and cash equivalents).
+The Enterprise Value is given by the sum of all "discounted to present value" items, and the Fair Value of $200.4m was determined by subtracting net debt of $211m ($274m in long-term debt minus $73.7m in cash and cash equivalents).
 Dividing by the fully diluted share count yields a fair value of $3.05 per share.

 Given that the model has inputs that can vary widely, there are a few alterations that we can make to gain perspective on what ARLZ shares might really be worth.
 The first adjustment would be the operating margin.
 Considering that Aralez's revenues from its products will be recurring, operating expenses will not rise as fast as the sales.
 We can also explore the effect of a smaller growth rate in year 1 of the model, because there is a chance the company's drug portfolio may not perform as well as expected.
 That said, below is a matrix of varying operating margins and 2018 revenue growth rates.